livewire/livewire/docs/actions.md

 ### Listening for dispatched custom events

-If you dispatch custom events from AlpineJS inside your application, you can also listen for those using Livewire, for example:
+If your application dispatches custom events from Alpine, you can also listen for those using Livewire:

 ```html
 <div wire:custom-event="...">